 Perhaps unsurprisingly, the highest graffiti on one of the plates was apparently the work of visitors from the Himalayan kingdom of Nepal.

 While there’s plenty to take in at “East-West/West-East,” the artwork isn’t the only attraction the Zekreet Peninsula has to offer.

 A short drive farther west leads to the Al Reem Biosphere Reserve, a UNESCO-protected area that’s supposedly home to gazelles, oryx, osprey and other rare desert fauna, though they seem to be hard to spot.

 Firstly there’s Film City, a fortified little town that stands empty in the desert, a Qatari flag rippling on the mast atop its tallest tower.
 The gates are typically open and visitors can stop, explore and, if they’re lucky, share a cup of sweet tea with the security guard.

 There’s no real intrigue surrounding this place.
-It was built as a filming location and makes occasional appearances in Arabic dramas and promos for soccer’s Qatar-hosted 2022 FIFA World Cup.
+It was built as a filming location and has made occasional appearances in Arabic dramas and promos for soccer’s Qatar-hosted 2022 FIFA World Cup.

 Somewhat more mysterious – in appearance at least – are the “desert mushrooms” of Qatar, another few kilometers along the peninsula.

 Here, centuries of wind erosion have hollowed out a limestone bowl, carving the rocks into beautiful, mushroom-like shapes.
 One prominent feature, known as “umbrella rock,” is an island of weathered stone topped by an inaccessible building.